Keyboard shortcuts

 </dependency>

-Generate a URL for a user to authenticate with their Nostr wallet:
+Generate a URL for a user to log in:

 HTTP